 Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-Grab your deerstalker hat and sharpen up on your sleuthing skills to join the world’s most famous fictional detective on a journey around his home city.
+Grab your deerstalker hat and sharpen up your sleuthing skills to join the world’s most famous fictional detective on a journey around his home city.

 Here’s where you’ll find the best of Sherlock Holmes in London…